NANPA Activities

 No.

-For service providers and their consultants, updates that require Login Administrator approval include: OCN changes, User email address changes, Authorizer's Name changes, Supervisor's User ID changes and updates to the selected Resources (e.g., CO Code, NRUF, Other Resources, NNS, Reclamation Requests and Reports Requests).
+For service providers and their consultants, updates that require Login Administrator approval include: OCN changes, User email address changes, Authorizer's Name changes, updates to the selected Resources (e.g., CO Code, NRUF, Other Resources, NANP Notification System (NNS), and Reclamation), and updates to ACNA.

 For US Federal and State Regulators, updates that require Login Administrator approval include: User email address changes, Authorizer's Name changes, and updates to the selected Resources (e.g., NNS and Reports Requests).

-For Non-US Service Providers, updates that require Login Administrator approval include: OCN changes, User email address changes, Authorizer's Name changes, Supervisor's User ID changes and updates to the selected Resources (e.g., Other Resources and NNS).
+For Non-US Service Providers, updates that require Login Administrator approval include: OCN changes, User email address changes, Authorizer's Name changes, updates to the selected Resources (e.g., Other Resources and NNS), and updates to ACNA.

 For Non-US Service Providers and Others, updates that require Login Administrator approval include: User email address changes and updates to the selected Resources (e.g., Other Resources and NNS).

-Yes.
-But you will first need to contact the NANPA Customer Service Desk at 1-866-623-2282 or via email at login@neustar.biz, in order to request to deactivate your existing NAS user account.
+Yes, but you will first need to contact the NANPA Customer Service Desk at 1-866-623-2282 or via email at support@nanpa.com, to request deactivating your existing NAS user account.

 Central Office Code Administration